Take a fresh look at your lifestyle.

 “If it were not for Allah repelling [some] people by means of others, monasteries, churches, synagogues, and mosques would have been destroyed.”
 (Hajj [22:40]; Tabatabai, 1993, Vol. 14, p.
 385).

-The primary motivation for disbelievers’ enmity toward believers is to eradicate faith and its manifestations (Baqarah [2:217]).
-Thus, defense against such threats is imperative.
+The primary motivation for disbelievers’ hostility toward believers is to eradicate faith (Baqarah [2:217]).
+Thus, defense and resistance against such threats are imperative.

 D. Resistance Based on the Principle of “No Dominion” (Nafi Sabil)

-The forces of disbelief perpetually seek to dominate the faithful, yet the Quran assures:
+The forces of disbelief perpetually seek dominance over the faithful, yet the Quranic Concept of Resistance assures:

 “And never will Allah give the disbelievers over the believers a way [to overcome them].”
 (Nisa [4:141]).

-This principle implies that adherence to divine guidance ensures the believers’ immunity from domination in warfare, politics, science, or action (Rashid Rida, 1990, Vol. 5, p.
+This principle implies adherence to divine guidance ensures believers’ immunity from domination in warfare, politics, science, or action (Rashid Rida, 1990, Vol. 5, p.
 379; Tabatabai, 1993, Vol. 5, p.
 116).
-However, when the Islamic community neglects its religious responsibilities, it inadvertently enables disbelievers to dominate, seizing lands, imposing taxes, and subjecting believers to harsh conditions (Hirawi, Muhammad al-Amin, 2000, Vol. 6, p.
-423).
+However, neglecting religious duties enables disbelievers to dominate.

-Here, “standing” signifies enlightenment, advocacy for justice, and collective effort to resist corruption (Tabarsi, 1988, Vol. 8, p.
+• Political and Social Resistance: Advocacy for justice and collective effort resist corruption (Tabarsi, 1988, Vol. 8, p.
 225).
-Another verse commands readiness against enemies:

 E. Resistance as the Source of Muslim Dignity